jquaglia/reading-notes102/terminal-cheat-sheet.md

 - relative path can produce different results depending where you are (can save time)
 - absolute path will be the desired result
 - use quotes for files with space in the name
+- hidden files begin with `.`

 ## Commands
 - pwd stands for print working directory, can be used to see where you are in files
 - ls `[options][location]` is used to list whats in a directory
 - cd `[location]` is used to change directories, takes you to home directory if used without location
 - `\` escape character nullifies the special meaning of next character
+- ls -a lists all contents of directory, even hidden files

 ### Shortcuts
 - push the up arrow to see previous commands